comphy-lab/documentationWeb/.github/Website-generator-readme.md

 ## Deployment

-The website is deployed at [comphy-lab.org](https://comphy-lab.org) using GitHub Pages.
+The website is deployed using GitHub Pages.
+The deployment URL is automatically determined from:
+- **Domain**: Read from the `CNAME` file in the repository root
+- **Path**: Auto-detected from the repository name via git remote

 The deployment process involves:
 1. Generating the documentation using `build.sh`.
 2. Pushing the generated documentation to the `gh-pages` branch.
 3. GitHub Pages serves the content from the `gh-pages` branch.